xrdocs/application-hosting/_blogs/2022-07-26-xr-collector-health-monitor-an-app-hosting-use-case.md

 In this blog post, I will be discussing the motivation behind leveraging the application hosting capabilities of IOS-XR through the lens of a specific use case.
 The topic of this post is the XR Collector Health Monitor, which is a third-party application I developed to automate the configuration management of a telemetry stream.
 Over the course of the article, I will describe the process of designing an application specifically for IOS-XR, while highlighting a few important concepts related to application hosting.
 This post is specifically about the XR Collector Health Monitor, so I will also be briefly touching on some concepts from telemetry and programmability.

 ## Telemetry Snapshot
 Before I begin discussing the XR-Collector-Health-Monitor in detail, I would like to get all readers up to speed with telemetry.
 If you are an expert on telemetry, feel free to skip this section.
 For those of you who are not, telemetry is the process by which data about the router, its performance, and other network metrics are transferred to an external collector where they can be monitored by network engineers and used to guide decisions about the network.
-A standard collector utilizes Pipeline or Telegraf to receive the incoming data, InfluxDB or Prometheus to store the data (Time-Series Database), and Grafana to display the statistics in a user-friendly format:
+A standard collector utilizes Telegraf to receive the incoming data, InfluxDB or Prometheus to store the data (Time-Series Database), and Grafana to display the statistics in a user-friendly format:

 ![Telemetry Stack](https://xrdocs.github.io/xrdocs-images/assets/blog-images/telemetry-stack.jpg)